OisinFoley/Mini-Developer-Social-Network/README.md

 - Front and backend validation of forms and endpoints
 - Originally built using [CreateReactApp](https://github.com/facebook/create-react-app)

+Good to know:

+- The `/client/src/setupTests` file imports shallow, render, mount (from Enzyme) and React components globally for each test, meaning that we don't have to repeat those import statements in each individual test file.

 Requirements:

 - Node: tested on 8.4.0